Clark O.N.T.

 Soccer team in the U.S.

 Clark Our New Thread, mostly known as Clark O.N.T. was a U.S. soccer team sponsored by the Clark Thread Company.
 The team competed in the annual American Cup, winning the first three championships.
-Beside Fall River Rovers, they are considered the most successful clubs in the late 1880s in American soccer.
+Beside Fall River Rovers, it is considered the most successful club in the late 1880s in American soccer.

 History

 Name

 Established November 15, 1883 at a meeting of 150 employees, the first president and vice-president elected were Campbell Clark and William Clark Jr. respectively.
 The Clark Thread Company originally named its soccer team "Clark Our New Thread" (Clark O.N.T.) as part of a marketing campaign introducing a new product.

 As the product became established, the company renamed its athletic team to the simpler Clark A.A.
 While the Clark Thread Company factory was originally located in Newark, on the west bank of the Passaic River, the team played at Clark Field located on the east side of the river, an area known as East Newark.